Choosing the right materials for a small greenhouse affects far more than appearance.

 Polycarbonate panels are usually the best option for small space greenhouses.

-Their insulating properties help maintain stable temperatures while standing up
+Their insulating properties help maintain stable temperatures while standing up well to wind, hail, and seasonal weather changes.

 If you’re building on a budget or need a temporary setup: